 9. Remember Less Is More

-When creating a showreel, less is more.
-While you may have five to ten minutes of great scenes, you should only include a few.
-Agents and casting directors see countless showreels every year, so the more to-the-point yours is, the better.
+Agents and casting directors see countless showreels every year, so the more to-the-point the showreel is, the better.
 Brevity will increase your chances of it being seen and will also help make it as memorable as the content it contains.

 10. Include Professionally shot scenes In Your Showreel